Be Not Afraid

 David, the great warrior and leader, also had fears.
 He reminded us to not be:

 Life has many questionable twists and turns.
 They can be daunting and frightening at times.
-However, for a Christian, there is no need to be alarmed or troubled.
+However, there is no need for a Christian to be alarmed or troubled.
 The Christian is never alone.
 His heavenly Father looks over him day and night.
 Not one thing can happen to a believer without the Father’s knowing, and He is definitely able to keep His children safe.

 “No Christian ever falls beneath today’s load.
 We only fall when we borrow tomorrow’s trials, without the benefit of tomorrow’s grace.”

-July 26, 2005, Revised 9/27/2011
+July 26, 2005, Revised 9/27/2011 dftb 7/16

-The Baptist Top 1000 The Fundamental Top 500
+The Fundamental Top 500